9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 import GlobRegex (matchesGlob)
 ```

-Since directories and files live in the \"real world\" of activities
+Since directories and files live in the "real world" of activities
 that have effects, our globbing function will have to have `IO` in its
 result type.

-If the string we\'re passed contains no pattern characters, we simply
+If the string we're passed contains no pattern characters, we simply
 check that the given name exists in the filesystem.
 (Notice that we use
-Haskell\'s function guard syntax here to write a nice tidy definition.
+Haskell's function guard syntax here to write a nice tidy definition.
-An \"if\" would do, but isn\'t as aesthetically pleasing.)
+An "if" would do, but isn't as aesthetically pleasing.)

 ``` example
 isPattern :: String -> Bool